dcmi/dctap-python/docs/glossary/index.rst

    Property
        A controlled term **in Instance Data** denoting an attribute of an Entity used in a Statement.

-   Property Constraint
+   Predicate Constraint
        A pattern **in an Application Profile** descriptive of how Properties are expected to be used in Instance Data.
+Also commonly known as a Property Constraint.

    Shape
        A set of Statement Templates **in an Application Profile** that characterize Statements expected to be found in a Description.
 In the now-superseded `DCMI Abstract Model <https://www.dublincore.org/specifications/dublin-core/abstract-model/>`_ of 2007, these were called Description Templates.